hschhhwwwo0o/yamu/README.md

-The application is designed to create mockups.
+The application is designed to create mock-ups.
 The application has a choice between different types of devices: phones, watches, tablets

 ## Development